 Rigel Pharmaceuticals, Inc. was incorporated in Delaware in June 1996, and is based in South San Francisco, California.
-We are a clinical-stage drug development company that discovers and develops novel, small-molecule drugs for the treatment of inflammatory/autoimmune diseases, as well as for certain cancers and metabolic diseases.
+We are a clinical-stage drug development company that discovers and develops novel, small-molecule drugs for the treatment of inflammatory and autoimmune diseases, as well as for muscle disorders.
 Our pioneering research focuses on intracellular signaling pathways and related targets that are critical to disease mechanisms.
 Our productivity has resulted in strategic collaborations with large pharmaceutical partners to develop and market our product candidates.
-We have product development programs in inflammatory/autoimmune diseases such as rheumatoid arthritis, thrombocytopenia and asthma, as well as in cancer.
+Current product development programs include fostamatinib (previously referred to as R788), an oral syk inhibitor that has started its phase 3 clinical trial program for rheumatoid arthritis (RA) (partnered with AstraZeneca AB (AZ)), and R343, an inhaled syk inhibitor that is in clinical trials for asthma (partnered with Pfizer, Inc. (Pfizer)).

-During 2008 and the beginning of 2009, we:
+During 2010, we: